Hadassa Goldvicht

-The “Rites of Passage” project investigates the ways in which rituals are embossed in our bodies and in daily gestures, and construct our culture and the collective unconscious.
-Religious rituals exist throughout many aspects of our contemporary lives, in endless watered-down or altered forms of representation.
-The “Rites of Passage” project is an attempt to create a database of rituals collected in the Ultra Orthodox and Hassidic world.
-The project will specifically focus on rituals that relate to lingual rites-of-passage ceremonies.
-The complete piece will consist of a multi- channel video composition based on collected ceremonies.
+The “Rites of Passage” project investigated the ways in which rituals are embossed in our bodies, in our daily gestures, and how they construct our culture and the collective unconscious.
+Rituals exist throughout many aspects of our contemporary lives, in endless watered-down or altered forms of representation.
+The “Rites of Passage” project has created database of rituals collected in the Ultra Orthodox and Hassidic world, as well as those that are part of the larger community.

 Hadassa Goldvicht is a video and installation artist, born in Israel, and works in Jerusalem and New York.
 She received her BFA from the Rhode Island School of Design in 2004 and her MFA from the School of Visual Arts in NY in 2007.
 Goldvicht’s work revolves around the attempts to distill daily objects and gestures in order to reveal the social, emotional and religious hierarchies written in our bodies and in the objects that surround us.
 Her time-based video and installations create a complex reality that contains a simultaneous doing and un-doing.